 For many years, state, federal and local officials have been keeping tabs on various kinds of elder abuse.
 Physical abuse is one of the most common types of reported elder abuse in the country – but individuals also prey on the elderly through financial elder abuse, and even in some instances, sexual elder abuse.

-All of these are threats that family members have to watch out for – but there’s also a new trend on the horizon that unfortunately uses popular new technologies to threaten the elderly.
+All of these are threats that family members have to watch out for – but we must not forget trends in digital abuse, which use technology to harm the elderly.